DIESEL QUESTIONS & ANSWERS.

 Some Diesel loks are called Diesel electric loks, while others are called Diesel hydraulic loks, and still others are just called Diesel loks.
 What is the difference?
 And what is the "swoop" sound you hear when a diesel starts?

-(Answers - Paul Berry, Jacques Vuye, Greg Proctor) Any vehicle has at least three "motion" problems to
+Any vehicle has at least three "motion" problems to

 solve: